boertv/42_C_Code/README.md

 ## Highlight: so_long
 A 2D dungeon crawler that can parse any level given as input

 ![so_long](https://github.com/user-attachments/assets/13d2ca67-ba1a-4cf7-915c-72830a54a419)

-level used in the example:
+level file used in the example:
 ```
 111111111111111111
 111111100111P00011